jvfon/Blog/articles/tech/Shopify/6-MakeThemeDynamic.md

 ## Content

+These sections will show up on every single page that has the link.

 Go to the file "section_princing.liquid" from the "sections" folder.
 Only one card is needed.
 Cut this code out:
 ```
 <div class="card mb-4 shadow-sm">